The Herpetologists’ League

 The Herpetologists’ League offers a competitive research award for early career faculty in memory of Raymond D. Semlitsch, a consummate field ecologist and experimental biologist who dedicated his life’s work to understanding the ecology and evolution of amphibians and reptiles.
 Ray Semlitsch spent the last 20 years of his career at the University of Missouri-Columbia examining ecological questions that could offer management solutions for the conservation of amphibians, and our understanding of amphibians is richer from his efforts.
 The Raymond D. Semlitsch Research Award will support research on the ecology, evolution, and conservation of amphibians and reptiles, with particular interest in research on contemporary questions that helps bridge disciplines and that incorporates manipulative, experimental approaches.
 Funding for this award was initiated in 2016 by one of Ray’s early mentors, Dr. James R. Spotila.
 The award will be accompanied by a $5,000 research grant to be administered by the recipient’s university or equivalent research institution.

-- A grant of $5,000 will be awarded to one applicant yearly.
+- A grant of $5,000 is awarded to one applicant yearly.

-- Proposals must be received by 5 PM Eastern Standard Time on MAY 15 yearly.
+- Proposals for the current round must be received by 5 PM Eastern Daylight Time on MAY 30, 2022.

-- Proposals will be reviewed by the review committee before the annual JMIH meeting.
+- Proposals will be evaluated by the review committee before the annual JMIH meeting.

-- Funding will be disbursed and the winner of the award will be announced at the opening plenary.
+- Funding will be disbursed and the winner of the award will be announced at the opening plenary of JMIH.